 2. Dare to Be Different

 The first thing to know in standing out is being different.
-To that end, logo generators such as printful.com and other reputable sites come in handy.
+To that end, logo generators such as printful.com and other reputable online logo maker tools come in handy.
 They can help you create original designs that are expressive of your brand.
 If your logo looks eerily similar to your competitor’s, you’re barring yourself from actually standing out and creating confusion in the process.

 Besides, you may find yourself defending a copyright infringement lawsuit for using another brand’s copy-written elements.
 Dare to be different, original, and bold.
 Create a logo that reflects your business values.
 Avoid things that make the logo appear generic such as multicolor gradients that make it difficult for your audience to pick a color to associate your brand with.
 Stay clear from too much text, dull fonts, random symbols, pictograms, and dots.